VAlphonso/Election_Analysis/README.md

 ## Challenge Summary

 To conclude, this script can be used for any local election and at the state level.
-It is flexible enough to be changed to accomodate any level of election and easy enough to be implemented to calculate any results.
+It is flexible enough to be changed to accommodate any level of election and easy enough to be implemented to calculate any results.

-The following code can be changed to retrive data found in the csv file and iterated to calculate percentage points.
+The following code can be changed to retrieve data found in the csv file and iterated to calculate percentage points.

 ![interchangeable_code.png](analysis/interchangeable_code.png)